Email FacebookTwitterMenu burgerClose thin

 Tips for Estate Planning

 • Consider working with a financial advisor with estate planning expertise.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Estate planning isn’t only about making sure your assets are distributed after you die.
 It’s also about ensuring your loved ones are cared for.
 When drafting a will, don’t forget to name a guardian for any minor children you have.